kubernetes-sigs/gateway-api/geps/gep-2162/index.md

 ### SupportedFeatures Guidance in GatewayClass

 Only Gateway related features should be published on GatewayClass.
-The rest, i.e Mesh features should not be published on Gateway Class, and will likely to be published on a Mesh resource if an when it is introduced (xRef: https://github.com/kubernetes-sigs/gateway-api/pull/3887).
+The rest, i.e Mesh features should not be published on Gateway Class, and will likely to be published on a Mesh resource if an when it is [introduced](https://github.com/kubernetes-sigs/gateway-api/pull/3887).

 ## Standardize features and conformance tests names